Keto Baked Oats

 a bite out of a bowl of baked oats

-1. Use a food processor – This will help pulverize the nuts and open the chia seeds.
-When the chia seeds are open, they will absorb the fluid from the recipe and expand, giving a texture and appearance that is similar to oatmeal.
+1. Use a food processor.
+This breaks up the pecans and cracks open the chia seeds.
+When the chia seeds are open, they absorb the fluid from the recipe and expand, giving you that oatmeal-like texture.
+Even 3-5 seconds of pulsing makes a big difference.
+If you don’t have a food processor, chop the pecans by hand and press the chia seeds with a mortar and pestle.

 baked oatmeal in a white ramekin with raspberries around